iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

     :align: center
     :alt: the debugging buttons

-From left to right, the buttons here are:
+|br| From left to right, the buttons here are:

 - **Show Execution Point** - this highlights where in the code you currently are
 - **Step Over** - this runs the current line without stepping into any method or function calls, moving right to the next line in the current script
 - **Step Into** - this will actually step into any method or function calls, allowing you to examine what's happening inside of those functions
 - **Step Into My Code** - this works the same as **Step Into**, but it won't step into methods/functions that have been imported
 - **Force Step Into** (currently grayed out) - steps into the method/function even if it's skipped by **Step Into**
 - **Step Out** - steps out of the current method/function and back to where the method/function was called.
 - **Run to Cursor** - will run the program until it reaches where the cursor is currently placed
 - **Evaluate Expression** - you can use this to calculate values of expressions or code fragments, using the variables and methods that have currently been declared.

 We won't get into using all of these during this exercise, but if you're interested in learning more about these tools and how to use them, check out the PyCharm online manual: https://www.jetbrains.com/help/pycharm/debugging-code.html.